shalommmitz/localstack_cdk_python__template/README.md

 - A single DynamoDB table, which is accessed by the Lambda.

-I have made a couple of unconventional design choices which are explained in the "Design Choices" section, below.
+I have made a couple of unconventional design choices, which are explained in the "Design Choices" section, below.
-Furthermore, pains were taken to document the installation process, choices and alternatives.
+Furthermore, I took pains to document the installation process, choices and alternatives.

 ## Overview